natalieagus/max7219/README.md

 At `IDLE`, it will be not `busy`, and ready to receive new input from `au_top` (watching `new` input).
 Similarly, the driver will give out `done` signal to indicate its user whether or not the current data has been latched and displayed.

 ### `CHAIN` option

-You can set CHAIN to be > 1 and MAX7219 will pump out CHAIN * 16 bits before setting LATCH to high before the 17th clock cycle so that all CHAIN * 16 bits of data is latched to the corresponding matrices/segments connected via the shift register.
+You can set CHAIN to be > 1 and MAX7219 will pump out `CHAIN x 16` bits before setting LATCH to high before the 17th clock cycle so that all `CHAIN x 16` bits of data is latched to the corresponding matrices/segments connected via the shift register.

-At any given time, you MUST pump `input segment_values[8][8*CHAIN],` accordingly, that is if you have 3 8x8 matrices in a chain, you need to give 8x24 bits of data at once via `segment_values`.
+At any given time, you MUST pump `input segment_values[8][8*CHAIN]` accordingly, that is if you have 3 8x8 matrices in a chain, you need to give 8x24 bits of data at once via `segment_values`.

+**All** matrices in the chain will show `DEADBEEF`, then all will toggle to `BEEEEEEF` and back and forth.

 ### Debug